Scalable and Privacy-Preserving Synthetic Data Generation on Decentralised Web: Empirical Evaluation

-Since the number of instances in Adult (48842) is much larger than the maximum number of data providers we consider (1000), one can consider two different data distribution strategies, much akin to the difference between the variable total and fixed total datasets described before.
-In the first, each data provider receives a single instance from the Adult dataset.
+Since the number of instances in Adult (48842) is much larger than the maximum number of data providers we consider (1000), we distribute data instances to data providers in two different ways, much akin to the difference between the variable total and fixed total datasets described before.
+In the first, each data provider receives a single instance (e.g. selected randomly without replacement) from the Adult dataset.
 This is more in line with the traditional thinking of a Pod as being controlled by and holding a single individual's data.
-In the second, the records from Adult are distributed roughly equally among the different data providers.
+In the second, all the records from Adult are distributed roughly equally among the different data providers.

-\subsubsection{\textbf{Client Binning}}
+\subsubsection{Client Binning}

 We use a pre-specified number of bins in histogram for inducing a manageable dimensionality.
 This conversion of individual data points to the bin format can be done either in the encryption server via client code or in the computation server via MPC code.
 The binning strategy is pre-agreed through client code.
 Results from \cite{oxford} find that performing binning in the client code results in a significant performance gain.
-We use this so-called \textit{client-binning} optimisation in all our experiments involving MWEM.
+We use this so-called \textit{client-binning} optimisation in all our experiments involving the MWEM synthetic data generation algorithm.

-\subsection{\textbf{Reported Metrics}}
+\subsection{Reported Metrics}

 \begin{enumerate} \item \textbf{Time:} The total time taken to complete a given MPC computation, including any setup time, for e.g., establishing connections, fetching data, shares of data being received from the encryption server clients etc. While reporting this metric for our approach, we add the time for performing the measure and generate steps in SGX. \item \textbf{Communication Rounds:} The number of rounds of communication required for the players to finish a given computation.
 This differs from the number of communications which is the number of rounds times the number of players (for the protocols we consider, may differ in other protocols). \item \textbf{Local Data:} The amount of data being transmitted by a single player.
 Usually this value does not vary greatly between different players for the MPC protocols that we use.
 We report the local data measured at player 0 for consistency. \item \textbf{Global Data:} The total amount of data exchanged during all communications between players over the course of the MPC computation. \end{enumerate}